Imdad-Rind/LinkStroage/README.md

 LinkStroage is a platform for the people to share their favorite content over the internet all for fun

 ## Featurs :
-The main feature of the platform is share of store link to your favorite content on the internet
+The main feature of the platform is share or store link to your favorite content on the internet

 ## Technologies :
 - Asp.net Core MVC